 The vast majority of carpal tunnel release surgery patients suffer no complications whatsoever.
 But for those who do, the most frequent symptoms are infection, scarring, pain, nerve damage, weakness, paralysis, loss of sensation, and stiffness in your hand or wrist.

-Medicare will pay for most of your carpal tunnel medical needs — as long as your doctor insists it is medically necessary.
+Medicare will pay for most of your carpal tunnel medical needs if your doctor insists it is medically necessary.
 But how do you protect yourself from the extra out-of-pocket expenses?

 You might find it best to purchase the right Medicare supplement insurance coverage.
 And we know just how to help you find it.